tweedegolf/rust-training/book/src/introduction.md

 Then, unplug the USB cable and plug it in again.

 ## Trying it out
 Before we begin, we need to test our hardware.
-We'll be testing the nRF52833 microcontroller and the LSM303AGR accelerometer, that are present on the micro:bit V2.
+We'll be testing the nRF52833 microcontroller and the LSM303AGR motion sensor, that are present on the micro:bit V2.
 Make sure you have checked out the latest version of the workshop source.

 ### Running the test
 To test the hardware, please connect the micro:bit V2 to your pc, switch it on, and run